HumaIlyas/Project-4/README.md

 # World News
 World News is a site for users who are interested in reading news of different categories.
 World News will keep them aware about the happenings around the world.
-The goal of the site is provide a platform to the users for discussion while commenting and liking or unliknig the news.
+The goal of the site is provide a platform to the users for discussion while commenting and liking or unliking the news.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="static/images/different-screen-sizes.jpg" alt="Website on different screen sizes">
 </div>